 The small Gem Bar and Restaurant (located 1050 Main Bizarre; open until midnight) is a popular place to grab a legal drink.

-The Main Bizarre in Paharganj is the place to start looking for bargains, although you’ll still need to negotiate hard.
+The Main Bazaar in Paharganj is the place to start looking for bargains, although you’ll still need to negotiate hard.